CodeDead/DeadHash-js/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Electron](https://electronjs.org/).

 ## Available Scripts